se2510/LinuxProject/README.md

 ## Brief Desctription.📜

-On this Linux project for our Linux Course, my partner Cyntia and I, developed a functional terminal for GNU/Linux, with its own personal commands.
+On this Linux project for our Linux Course, my partner Cyntia and I, developed a simulation of a functional Linux terminal for GNU/Linux, with its own personal commands.

 All of this is made for the PROTECO course: Linux.